faiyaz7283/dashtam-api/src/rate_limiter/docs/request-flow.md

-# Rate Limiting Request Flow
+# Rate Limiter Request Flow

-Complete documentation of HTTP request lifecycle through the rate limiting system, from client request to final response.
+Complete documentation of HTTP request lifecycle through the Rate Limiter system, from client request to final response.

 ---

 ## Overview

-This document details the complete request flow through the rate limiting middleware, including identifier extraction, rate limit checks, audit logging, and response generation.
+This document details the complete request flow through the Rate Limiter middleware, including identifier extraction, rate limit checks, audit logging, and response generation.
 Understanding this flow is essential for debugging, monitoring, and extending the system.

 ### Why This Matters